yaminiduraisingam-env/terraform-s3-remote-backend/README.md

   Who:       env0-runner@worker-1
 ```

-This prevents two deploys from corrupting the state file simultaneously.
+This prevents concurrent deploys from corrupting the state file.

 ---

 ## Why Two S3 Buckets?

-After a successful deploy you'll have two buckets.
-Here's why they're separate:
+After a successful deploy you will have two buckets.
+Here is why they are separate:

 | Bucket | Purpose |
 |---|---|